University of Health Sciences and Pharmacy in St. Louis

-The University of Health Sciences and Pharmacy in St. Louis is a private university focused on the health sciences that is located in St. Louis, Missouri, United States.
-It was founded in 1864 as the St. Louis College of Pharmacy.
-The university includes St. Louis College of Pharmacy, the third-oldest and tenth-largest college of pharmacy in the United States, the College of Arts and Sciences, the College of Global Population Health, and the College of Graduate Studies.
-The university is accredited by the Higher Learning Commission.
+The University of Health Sciences and Pharmacy in St. Louis (UHSP) is a private university focused on the health sciences that is located in St. Louis, Missouri, United States.
+It was founded in 1864 as the St. Louis College of Pharmacy and was renamed to its current name in 2020.
+It will become the WashU St. Louis College of Pharmacy in 2027.

+The school was the first pharmacy college west of the Mississippi River.
+It is accredited by the Higher Learning Commission and the Accreditation Council for Pharmacy Education.